-- A. For Team Championships: Within one hour after the student-athlete has been notified. - A. For Individual/Team Championships: The official drug-testing courier will provide the student-athlete with specific instructions as to when to report to drug testing.
+A. For Team Championships: Within one hour after the student-athlete has been notified.

 A. For All Cases:

 - Before checking into the drug-testing site, all student-athletes must inform an institutional representative of their selection for drug testing. - Before checking into the drug-testing site, student-athletes must complete all award and media obligations, if any. - Before leaving the championship venue, coaches should check with all student-athletes to make sure they have completed their drug-testing obligations.